Boost Your WiFi with a Range Extender

 If you aren't especially tech savvy, you'll want to stay away from extenders that require you to fiddle around with its internal settings through a web browser.
 Watch out for any product that comes with a CD or software.

-The easiest set up is if both your WiFi box and the expander have WPS (Wifi Protected Setup).
-Pushing both of those at the same time allows the systems to talk to each other and take care of the setup without you having to muck around with the settings.
+The easiest set up is if both your Wi-Fi box and the expander have WPS (Wi-Fi Protected Setup).
+Pushing the WPS buttons on both your Wi-Fi box and your extender at the same time allows the systems to talk to each other and take care of the setup without you having to muck around with the settings.

 Match the frequency

-Is your WiFi box running on a 2.4 or 5Ghz band?
+Is your Wi-Fi box running on a 2.4 or 5Ghz band?
 Make sure the extender matches.
 If you have a choice, boosting a 2.4Gz signal will go further, but boosting the short-range 5Ghz signal will be stronger.
+Dual-band extenders cover both.

 Signal strength indicator

-Western Digital's WD My Net Wi-Fi Range Extender ($89) has all the bells and whistles we covered here.
-We particularly like the 18 LED lights on the side that give you a great indicator of the signal strength.
-We also recommend Netgear's Universal Dual Band Wi-Fi Range Extender ($99).
-It's compact and fits right up against a wall socket or can be placed on a flat surface.
+Netgear's WN2500RP Dual Band Wi-Fi Range Extender ($79.50 on Amazon) has all the bells and whistles we covered here.
+We particularly like the LED lights that give you a great indicator of the signal strength.